(Pocket-lint) - The annual cycle of Android rolls on, with the latest version of the Google mobile software being called Android 9 Pie.

-Android P was first revealed at Google I/O 2018 on 8 May 2018, and like previous versions, it was launched as a public beta shortly after.
-But now, as of 6 August, it has officially released for all Pixel phone and Essential phone users.
-As for when all other handsets will get the official Android 9 Pie release, Google said it'll come to devices that participated in Google's beta program sometime this autumn.
+Android P was first revealed at Google I/O 2018 on 8 May 2018, and like previous versions, launched as a public beta shortly after.
+Android Pie has officially released on 6 August 2018.

-Pixel devices are the first to get Android 9 Pie.
+Pixel devices are always the first to get a new version of Android.
 The official rollout started in August 2018, so you should have the new software already if you have any of the Pixel devices.
 If you join the new Android 9 Pie beta, you can test additional features that are not ready.

 - Google Pixel

 It looks like support for Android 9 Pie will end there.
 There was no developer preview for older Google or Nexus devices, and Google has confirmed that there's no final release support for these devices.

 Asus is only really just getting back into gear with phones in Europe, but has launched a lot of phones with very little commitment to speedy updates.
 Here's what we've heard about so far:

 - Asus Zenfone Max Pro M1 - February 2019

 - Asus Zenfone Max M2 - January 2019

 - Asus Zenfone Max Pro M2 - March 2019